Do I sound too nervous? How first impressions form in the first 60 seconds of a live interview

 Most interviewers decide orientation early: can I follow you, do you know what you are doing here, and will you handle follow-ups without spiraling.

 Practice a clean opener: one sentence of intent, one sentence of scope, then answer.
-Mock interviews in voice mode are the fastest way to catch rambling, filler, and breathless speed.
+Interview practice in voice mode are the fastest way to catch rambling, filler, and breathless speed.

 Pair with interview tests to keep your “thinking out loud” muscle honest when you are not allowed to meander in multiple-choice timeboxes.